bobbycomet/Griffin-Linux-Landing-Page/index.md

 **Griffin Linux** is a user-friendly, gaming-ready Linux distribution designed for Windows users who want a familiar desktop, powerful performance, and intelligent assistance — without the ads, telemetry, or bloat of modern Windows.
 Whether you're gaming on the latest RTX, AMD, or Intel hardware, migrating your files and projects, or just browsing — Griffin Linux makes the switch **simple, smart, and powerful**.

+**With the recent shift in legal mandates—specifically the expanding 'Age Assurance' and data-tracking requirements in the UK, California, and Colorado—Griffin Linux is currently evaluating a regional block for these areas.
+This will include other areas such as Brazil if they pass theirs.
+To feasibly do that properly for many countries with varied laws is very fragile.
+But lawmakers are not the brightest in terms of tech.
+What is fragile?
+Oh gee, I don't know...
+The different age brackets per location, the API specs, breaking of privacy models.
+I mean, the list goes on.**

+**Why?
+Because Linux should be private.
+New laws are pressuring OS providers to collect and share user metadata (like age attestation) with third-party apps and stores.
+We believe your OS should be a tool for you, not a compliance officer for the state.
+We don't believe in your data being shared, and we won't compromise the 'Zero-Telemetry' core of Griffin Linux just to satisfy overreaching legislation.
+Your privacy isn't up for negotiation.**

+**As such, I will be dropping some flavors because of this, in order to keep things simple, I will be focusing on KDE only.
+This is because legal issues in small distro projects like mine are like a death trap.
+It can kill it.**

 ## Editions

 **Cinnamon (Flagship)**